AlinaNova21/docker-screeps-server/README.md

 ## Setup

 ### Init
-1. If you have an existing server directory, cd into it and run the following, otherwise skip to step 2 `docker run --rm -it -v $PWD:/screeps quay.io/ags131/screeps-server@beta yarn install screeps@beta-<version> laverdet/isolated-vm`
+1. If you have an existing server directory, it likely will not work, create a new one with the steps below and reinstall your mods + copy db.json if applicable
 2. Create an empty folder and enter it
 3. Init your server directory:
   ```docker run --rm -it -v $PWD:/screeps quay.io/ags131/screeps-server@beta screeps init```